dojoengine/book/src/cairo/systems.md

 #### `Spawn` function

-The spawn function is currently the only function that exists in a system.
+The spawn function is currently the only function that exists in this system.
 It is called when a player spawns into the world.
 It is responsible for setting up the player's initial state.

 Read more in the [sozo](../toolchain/sozo/overview.md) docs.